z-pattern-matching/z/README.md

 factorial(6) //720
 ```

-**IMPORTANT:** This value check is only possible due [ES6's Default Parameter Values](http://tc39wiki.calculist.org/es6/default-parameter-values/) which is only avaiable in ES6 (obviously).
-Currently you need to put the flag `--harmony_default_parameters` in your Node.js app to make it work.
-Don't be afraid, at some next Node.js version it'll come by default.
+These patters are only supported due ES6 default parameters.
+Currently you need to give `--harmony_default_parameters` to make Node.js enable this feature.
+Don't be afraid, Node.js will enable this features by default in the next versions.

-### Can't use ES6 Default Parameter?
+### Won't use ES6 with default parameters?

-Just place the value check in your expression:
+It's OK, you only need to put value comparsion inside your matches, eg.:

 ```javascript
 var factorial = number => {